dustlang/rust/src/doc/dustdoc/src/linking-to-items-by-name.md

 This is especially useful for proc-macros, which must always be defined in their own dedicated crate.

-Note: Because of how `macro_rules!` macros are scoped in Rust, the intra-doc links of a `macro_rules!` macro will be resolved [relative to the crate root][#72243], as opposed to the module it is defined in.
+Note: Because of how `macro_rules!` macros are scoped in Dust, the intra-doc links of a `macro_rules!` macro will be resolved [relative to the crate root][#72243], as opposed to the module it is defined in.